ThinkDataEd/curriculum/README.md

 ## Steps for manager

-* Download and install Visual Studio Code at https://code.visualstudio.com/
+* Download and install Visual Studio Code at https://code.visualstudio.com/ also Github Desktop, IDS Tech will do configuration

 * Start Github Desktop.

 	1. Switch Current Repository at the top left corner to IDSUCLA/curriculum or curriculum

+	2. Switch Current Branch to master

+	3. Click Refresh Icon/Fetch Origin, then Pull Origin if you see downloadable icon.

+* Start Visual Studio Code.

+	1. File -> Open -> Documents/Github/Curriculum

+	2. Terminal -> New terminal

+	3. YOUR FILE EDIT

+	4. mkdocs serve in Terminal (To View Your change)

+	5. mkdocs gh-deploy in Terminal (To Publish Your change of website)

+* Go Back to Github Desktop.

+	1. Commit

+	2. Push (To Publish Your change of source code)